OpenNebula/docs/source/deployment/authentication_setup/ldap.rst

 .. warning:: This Add-on requires the **'net/ldap'** ruby library provided by the 'net-ldap' gem.

-This Add-on will not install any Ldap server or configure it in any way.
-It will not create, delete or modify any entry in the Ldap server it connects to.
-The only requirement is the ability to connect to an already running Ldap server and being able to perform a successful **ldapbind** operation and have a user able to perform searches of users, therefore no special attributes or values are required in the LDIF entry of the user authenticating.
+This Add-on will not install any LDAP server or configure it in any way.
+It will not create, delete or modify any entry in the LDAP server it connects to.
+The only requirement is the ability to connect to an already running LDAP server and being able to perform a successful **ldapbind** operation and have a user able to perform searches of users, therefore no special attributes or values are required in the LDIF entry of the user authenticating.

 Configuration
 =============